MyWay for Student Learning

 iPads do not respond well to liquids.
 Avoid applying liquids to the iPad.
 The iPad can be cleaned with a soft lint-free cloth.
 Avoid getting moisture in the openings.
 Do not use window cleaners, household cleaners, aerosol sprays, solvents, alcohol, ammonia, or abrasives to clean the iPad.
 Use of unapproved cleaners may remove the protective film covering the face of the iPad.

 Wayzata Public Schools recognizes the need to protect the District’s investment in the iPads and to protect families from expenses associated with damages of the iPad.
-Parents may purchase iPad insurance through Worth Ave Group or no insurance at all.
+Parents may purchase iPad insurance through Consumer Priority Service or no insurance at all.

 If the no insurance option is chosen, parent(s)/guardian(s) are responsible for all costs of repair or replacement.